haasn/blog/posts/2016-12-25-falsehoods-programmers-believe-about-[video-stuff].md

 * all professional CMMs implement color conversion correctly
 * I don't need to dither after converting if the target colorspace is the same bit depth or higher
+* converting between bit depths is just a logical shift
 * all ICC profiles contain tables for conversion in both directions

 ## .. video output